 A: Educated in UWCSEA in Singapore, University in the UK.
-Worked in PR, marketing, and business development in a number of global organizations, big social impact activist and advocate, took a year-long sabbatical to study and travel, loved working with startups some 8 years ago and I’ve recently co-founded a tech-led health company.
+Worked in PR, marketing, and business development in several global organizations, big social impact activist and advocate, took a year-long sabbatical to study and travel, loved working with startups some 8 years ago and I’ve recently co-founded a tech-led health company.

 Q: Let’s talk about your current occupation or business.
 What do you do?

-A: I’m currently the co-founder and CEO of iSabel, a tech-led health company that addresses workplace wellbeing in a holistic way.
-I often joke that CEO stands for Chief Everything Officer.
+A: I’m currently the co-founder and CEO of iSabel, a tech-led health company that holistically addresses workplace wellbeing.
+I often joke that the CEO stands for Chief Everything Officer.

 Q: How did you come up with this concept and carry it out?

 A: Actually, it’s my co-founder, RD, who was the one who first thought of this concept and built the blueprint for it.
 He then brought our two other co-founders and me together to bring the concept to life.
 Each of us had a different path to this point but we’re all united on this journey now.